swisspost/design-system/.changeset/popular-games-rush.md

 '@swisspost/design-system-styles': patch
 ---

-Deprecated the ngBootstrap components Modal and Notification overlay in favor of the new Dialog component.
-The styles for these ngBootstrap components will be removed in a future major version.
+Deprecated the ng-bootstrap components Modal and Notification overlay in favor of the new Dialog component.
+The styles for these ng-bootstrap components will be removed in a future major version.